genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/03_generate-the-trading-app.md

 ## 4. Build a Maven project

-The `mvn` command can be run in either the server/local vm/wsl/cloud instance containing the genesis platform installation or on a separate local dev machine.
-We will use the same machine as before for consistency.
+The `mvn` command can be run in either the server/local vm/wsl/cloud instance containing the Genesis platform, or on a separate local dev machine.
+For consistency, we shall use the same machine as before.

 Run